ivarg/goxsd/README.md

 to an XSD schema.
 ```

-## Not yet implemented
+## TODOs

-While the correct handling of many, if not most, XSD elements is still not fully implemented, a sufficient amount is handled for being usable in at least my own use cases.
+* Complete handling of more XSD elements is needed

-XSD Namespaces are currently completely ignored, opening for undefined behavior if two namespaces are parsed with conflicting element- or type names.
+* XSD namespaces are currently completely ignored, opening for undefined behavior if two namespaces are parsed with conflicting element- or type names.

-At some point, I would also like to add validators, that could check various rules expressed in the XSD, such as restrictions, element attributes, and more.
+* At some point, I would also like to generate validation code, that could check various rules and constraints expressed in the XSD

 ## License